What is copyright and what does it protect?

 In most countries, copyright is a legal right that protects original works of authorship.
 Typically, if you create an original work, you have a copyright from the moment you create it.

 Copyright covers a wide variety of types of works, including:

-Copyright doesn’t generally protect facts or ideas, but it may protect the original words or images that express a fact or idea.
+Copyright generally doesn’t protect facts or ideas, but it may protect the original words or images that express a fact or idea.
 This means that you may be able to express the same idea or fact as another author, as long as you don’t copy that author’s way of expressing that idea or fact.
 For example, a playwright may not be able to copyright the idea of a man waking up to repeat the same day over and over again, but the script for a play or movie expressing that idea could be subject to copyright.

 - How do I contact Instagram's Digital Millennium Copyright Act (DMCA) designated agent?

-- What information do I need to include in a copyright report on Instagram?
+- What information do I need to include in a copyright report to Instagram?

 - Instagram removed content as a result of my copyright report.
 What information is sent to the person who posted that content?